- Baobab also is known as 'The Tree of Life' is an extraordinary African tree.

-Baobab fruit is especially known for its high content of Vitamin C; in particular, 100 grams of pulp contain up to 300 mg of vitamin C. Vitamin C has been used to combat scurvy, a syndrome occurring in humans whose diet is deficient in fresh fruit and vegetables, and protects against free radicals, because it is the most effective antioxidant in hydrophilic compartments.
-Additionally, it may contribute to several metabolic processes including collagen biosynthesis in connective tissue, neurotransmitter support, and in the steroidal hormones synthesis.
-It also increases the calcium absorption and iron bioavailability, and it is related to the prevention of many degenerative diseases (cataract formation, cardiovascular risks, arteriosclerosis).
+Baobab fruit is especially known for its content of Vitamin C; in particular, 100 grams of pulp contain up to 300 mg of vitamin C. Vitamin C has historically been used to combat scurvy, a syndrome occurring in humans whose diet is deficient in fresh fruit and vegetables, and possibly protects against free radicals, because it is the most effective antioxidant in hydrophilic compartments.
+Additionally, it may support several metabolic processes including collagen biosynthesis in connective tissue and neurotransmitter health.
+It also may support calcium absorption and iron bioavailability, and it is related to the prevention of many ailments.

 Today, dietary fiber has gained increased importance as a component of the diet, for its capability to influence multiple aspects of the digestive tract.
-Baobab fruit powder is very high in dietary fiber which may be associated with a reduction of the risk of cellular mutation and other problems in the digestive tract, and in particular, the rectal colon tract.
+Baobab fruit powder is very high in dietary fiber which may be associated with a reduction of the risk of cellular mutation and may support healthy digestion.

-The optimal level of dietary fiber consumption has not yet been defined, but it is generally accepted that fiber is fundamental in the composition of an healthy and balanced diet.
-Consumption of fiber rich foods also reduces constipation and weight gain.
+The optimal level of dietary fiber consumption has not yet been defined, but it is generally accepted that fiber is fundamental in the composition of a healthy and balanced diet.
+Consumption of fiber-rich foods also may reduce constipation and weight gain.
 Baobab fruit pulp powder provides soluble and insoluble fibers, with an amount of about 50 grams/100 grams of powder.
 The insoluble fibers are not absorbed by the intestine and are useful for relieving constipation and to create a feeling of satiety.

 The Baobab fruit pulp shows interesting properties in the stimulation of the intestinal microflora growth.
-Studies carried out in Research Centers have shown that the hydrosoluble fraction of the fruit pulp has a stimulating effects on the proliferation of Bifidobacteria.
-In fact, soluble dietary fibers, like those contained in the pulp (about 25%), are known to have prebiotics effects stimulating the growth and/or the metabolic activity of beneficial organisms.
+Studies carried out in Research Centers have shown that the hydrosoluble fraction of the fruit pulp has supporting effects on the proliferation of Bifidobacteria.
+In fact, soluble dietary fibers, like those contained in the pulp (about 25%), are known to have prebiotics effects possibly supporting the growth and/or the metabolic activity of beneficial organisms.

-According to the International Centre for Underutilized Crops at the University of Southampton, the baobab is 'a fruit of the future' because of its amazing nutritional benefits.
+According to the International Centre for Underutilized Crops at the University of Southampton, the baobab is 'fruit of the future' because of its amazing nutritional benefits.

 Some possible traditional uses of Wildcrafted Raw Organic Baobab Fruit Powder may include: